alastairwyse/ApplicationMetrics/README.md

 MessagesSentPerSecond: 2.41545893719806
 ```

+##### 'Interleaved' Interval Metrics
+Since version 5.0.0 the MetricLoggerBuffer class (and its subclasses) supports 'interleaving' of interval metrics... i.e. allowing multiple interval metrics of the same type to be in a begun/started state at the same time (as would occur if methods Begin() &gt; Begin() &gt; End() &gt; End() were called in sequence for the same interval metric).
+This is especially important when the client application is logging metrics from multiple threads.
+This is facilitated by the Begin() method returning a unique Guid, which should subsequently be passed to the matching End() or CancelBegin() method.
+For backwards (i.e. prior to version 5.0.0) compatibility, the former versions of the End() and CancelBegin() methods which *don't* accept a Guid are still maintained, as is the 'intervalMetricChecking' constructor parameter (which worked around the issue of not supporting interleaving by not throwing exceptions if interleaved interval metrics logging calls were received).
+Depending on whether the first call to the End() or CancelBegin() methods includes the Guid parameter or not, the interleaving mode is selected accordingly... i.e. either interleaved (newer, including the Guid as a parameter) or non-interleaved (older, omitting the Guid).
+Once the mode is set, calling method overloads corresponding to the other mode will throw an exception, so client code must consistently call either the Guid or non-Guid overloads of these methods.
+Non-interleaved mode may be deprecated in future versions, so it is recommended to migrate client code to support interleaved mode.

 #### Links
 The documentation below was written for version 1.* of ApplicationMetrics.
 Minor implementation details may have changed in versions 2.0.0 and above, however the basic principles and use cases documented are still valid.
+Note also that this documentation demonstrates the older 'non-interleaved' method of logging interval metrics.

 Full documentation for the project...<br>
 [http://www.alastairwyse.net/methodinvocationremoting/application-metrics.html](http://www.alastairwyse.net/methodinvocationremoting/application-metrics.html)